Special Educational Needs and Disabilities (SEND)

 Decisions about how much and what type of support is needed follows discussion and advice from professionals and through a process of ongoing review and will be amended accordingly.
 This will always be discussed with you and your child, where appropriate.
-As a result of these discussions you should have a good idea what will help your child in school.
+As a result of these discussions you should have a good idea of the support your child will need in school.

-If there are a number of professionals giving us advice about your child’s Special Educational Need or Disability we are likely to meet regularly to review how your child is doing; whether the support is enough and your child is happy in school, making appropriate progress and growing in independence.
+If there are a number of professionals giving us advice about your child’s Special Educational Need or Disability we are likely to meet regularly to review how your child is doing.

 If your child has complex, long-term needs which requires an Education Health Care Plan, then resources and support are discussed and written into the EHCP.
 These are reviewed every 6 months until your child turns five and then annually.
-Fiona May is the school’s SEN Inclusion Officer from Bournemouth LA and she will usually attend a child’s first Annual Review in Reception and then a transition review in the Summer Term of Year 1.
+The school is allocated a SEND Inclusion Officer from BCP and they will usually attend a child’s needs.

 How are parents involved in the life of Stourfield Infant School?
 How can I be more involved?

 At Stourfield Infant School parents have the opportunity to be involved in all aspects of school life and we both welcome and encourage it.